micmejia/bible-dump/AMPC/Luke/Luke 4.md

-So He came to Nazareth, [[^k]that Nazareth] where He had been brought up, and He entered the synagogue, as was His custom on the Sabbath day.
+So He came to Nazareth, [that Nazareth] where He had been brought up, and He entered the synagogue, as was His custom on the Sabbath day.
 And He stood up to read.